cysouw/diathesis/text/c11_infinitive.md

 - Hier lässt es sich träumen!^[~~DWDS~~:Die Zeit, 12.12.2013, Nr.
 50]
 :::

 This diathesis complex *lassen+Infinitiv+Reflexiv+Adverb* can structurally be analysed a stack of two constructions (see [@sec:intro-stacking] for the notion 'stack').
-It appears to combine an unmarked impersonal reflexive diathesis [@next a], see [@sec:adverbial-reflexive-drop], with a causative *lassen+Infinitiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
+It appears to combine an unmarked impersonal reflexive diathesis [@next a], see [@sec:adverbial-reflexive-drop], with a causative *lassen+In­fi­ni­tiv* diathesis [@next b], see [@sec:infinitive-lassen-causative].
 However, the productive combination of these two diatheses does not result in the *lassen+Infinitiv+Reflexiv+Adverb* construction [@next c].
 For that reason I consider this combination to be a separate grammaticalised diathesis, i.e. a ~~fixed stack~~.

 ::: ex
 a.
 Zuhause arbeitet es sich gut.